 3 of my favorite online art class providers are:

 1. Craftsy.
 Craftsy is great because you can pay for individual classes, or take unlimited classes for a flat monthly fee.
 They have classes on all sorts of art and craft related topics, and they have a great selection of painting classes on Craftsy.

 3. Masterclass.
 If your kids are a bit older or want higher level conceptual art courses in fine art topics, Masterclass has some great options:

 Both girls have had a tremendous amount of interest in music since day 1.

-They both play the djembe (an African drum) and cajon (box drum), Brian gave them some piano lessons and so far the keys aren’t their jam.
-Where they have a real interest is in learning to sing, play the guitar and ukulele.
+They both play the djembe (an African drum) and cajon (box drum), their dad tried to give them some piano lessons and the keys weren’t their thing.
+Where they have a real interest is in learning to sing, play the ukulele.

 Lately, both girls have really gotten into singing and playing the ukulele.
 I hear them strumming around the house all the time.